 The color of furnishings has always played a huge role in determining the proper paint color for a room.
 Honey oak-colored wood or pastel upholstery require a decidedly different paint palette than white furnishings or jewel-toned sofas.
 It’s about pairing not just colors, but personalities, to create a room where wall colors and furnishings are in absolute sync.

-When it comes to wall paint for black furniture, there are so many colors that work.
+When it comes to wall paint for black furniture, choosing paint colors that flow beautifully is quite easy as there are so many hues that work well together.
 Neutrals for classic appeal, earth tones for subdued sophistication, brights for all-out pop, there are choices available to suit any taste.
 Here are our picks for the best paint pairings for black furniture.

 Color trends may change, but white walls never go out of fashion.
 Add the strong contrast of white walls and black furniture and you’ve got a look that can stand the test of time.
-With white paint there are literally hundreds of options from whites with warm creamy undertones to whites that are cool and icy — you’ll find shades of white to perfectly suit your unique style.
+There are numerous shades of white paint in the market – from whites with warm creamy undertones to whites that are cool and icy — so you are absolutely guaranteed to find that one perfect shade that will best suit your unique style.

 Add accents of color or go all-out black and white, either way white-painted walls offer limitless decorating possibilities.

 Gray continues to dominate as the neutral paint color of choice for designers and DIY decorators.
 In fact, home stagers most often recommend that homeowners paint walls in shades of gray to ensure the most broad appeal to potential buyers.

 There is something soothing about the cool, easy appeal of gray.
 Paired with black furnishings, gray walls give an unrivaled level of sleekness.
 Add hammered silver accent pieces, geometric prints, and touches of white to give the room a tailored modern edge.